 We recognize that the RSE policy must be sensitive to the range of religious and cultural views about sexual behaviours whilst ensuring that students have the access to the learning they need to stay healthy, safe and to understand their rights as an individual.
 The policy also covers the concept of equality and the legislation relating to it.
-It is important that RSE fosters gender, LGBTQ+ equality, challenging all forms of discrimination and bullying.
-It must be respectful of how students choose to identify themselves understanding that their sexual orientation and gender identity maybe 'emerging'.
+RSE fosters LGBTQ+ equality, challenging all forms of discrimination and bullying.
+It is always respectful of how students choose to identify themselves, understanding that their sexual orientation and gender identity maybe 'emerging'.

-Attitudes to Homosexuality are part of the GCSE Theology curriculum.
-Same sex relationships also appear as part of the Thrive Programme and discussions also take place, as questions on the topic arise in subjects such as in Theology, the study of literature and current affairs.
-Staff will make it clear that while most people experience sexual attraction to persons of the opposite gender, same-sex attraction is also common.
+Attitudes to Homosexuality are part of the Ethics section of the Year 9 Theology curriculum.
+Same sex relationships also appear as part of the Thrive Programme and discussions also take place, as questions on the topic arise in subjects such as in Theology, the study of literature and current affairs, among many other school subjects.
+Staff will make it clear that while most people experience sexual attraction to persons of the opposite sex, same-sex attraction is also common.
 The Christian approach is to condemn all forms of prejudice and intolerance, including homophobia.
 (Catechism of the Catholic Church 2358).